irias/ding/INSTALL.md

 # Github webhooks for push events

 Ding supports starting builds on pushes to github repositories.
-Start ding with the -githublisten flag and set "githubWebhookSecret" in the config file.
-You'll need to configure a "webhook" for your repositories at github.com, select "application/json" as event type, send only "push" events (default at the time of writing), and set the same secret as in the config file.
+Start ding with the -listenwebhooks flag and set "githubWebhookSecret" in the config file.

+You'll need to configure a "webhook" for your repositories at github.com:

+- select "application/json" as event type - send only "push" events (default at the time of writing) - set the same secret as in the config file

-If you don't want to listen for github webhook events, pass an empty string to the -githublisten flag.
+If you don't want to listen for github webhook events, pass an empty string to the -listenwebhook flag.